 The Marketing Advantage

 The IoT’s rapid growth has completely transformed the marketing landscape.
-It has allowed brands to go above and beyond the traditional product experience.
-To anticipate needs and to become truly embedded in the consumer’s world.
-Connected products help brands to boost sales as a result of their ability to nurture brand loyalty.
-Through the personalization and the creation of unique experiences.
-As well as by meeting the growing consumer demand for more information and product authenticity.
+It has allowed brands to go beyond the traditional product experience.
+Connected products deliver a number of brand benefits.
+They help brands to boost sales as a result of their ability to nurture brand loyalty, to anticipate needs, and to personalize and create unique experiences.
+Connected products also feed the growing consumer demand for more information and guarantees of product authenticity.

-One of the most significant benefits of connected products is the vast amount of data that can be collected from devices once they are made digital.
-This data gives brands the power to gain a deeper insight into their consumer base.
-Which helps inform their wider product development.
-As well as allowing them to make meaningful interactions with consumers, 24 hours a day, seven days a week.
+One of the most significant benefits of connected products is the vast amount of data that can be collected once products are made digital.
+This data gives brands the power to gain a deeper insight into their consumer base, which helps inform their wider product development.
+This also allows brands to make meaningful interactions with consumers, 24 hours a day, seven days a week.

 The Supply Chain Advantage

 Connected products have also revolutionized supply chain management (SCM).
-Making it easier for brands to ensure greater visibility on the movement of their goods from creation to consumption – foot by foot, second by second.
+It becomes easier for brands to ensure greater visibility on the movement of their goods from creation to consumption.

 From agriculture to manufacturing, every step in the production and transit process presents challenges that can make or break the supply chain.
 Transportation delays, lax monitoring of cargo, theft, operator error, and outdated IT failures.
 These are all factors with the potential to jeopardize a brand’s profits or reputation.
 However, connected products enable item-level monitoring, with brands able to verify that goods have arrived in time, at the right destination, and intact.